-Detecting the width of a browser window can be very useful when designing a website, it allows you to create a more responsive design which is suited to the current browser dimensions.
+Detecting the width of a browser window can be very useful when

 Using the small chunk of jQuery below, you can easily detect the current width of a web browser & perform various actions when the width reaches a particular range of values.
 When redeveloping my site I opted to use this method to add a different body class to the site when the browser width reaches a below particular points: "smaller" when the width reaches below 960px but greater than 400px and "smallest" when the width is below "400px".
 The additional body classes then allowed me to alter the position/style of particular elements on the page.